Globally Scalable Glacier Mapping by Deep Learning Matches Expert Delineation Accuracy: Discussion

+This work also offers broader scientific insights into Earth observation and machine learning that go beyond glacier mapping.
+This paper underscores the importance of uncertainty quantification in model predictions, often overlooked in remote sensing and machine learning studies, providing a pathway for more transparent and interpretable AI applications in Earth sciences.
+The techniques introduced here can handle Earth observation data from different times and sensors, are adaptable for studying various environmental phenomena and provide valuable tools for the Earth observation community to better monitor and address large-scale environmental changes.
+Outperforming other baseline models, we suggest the application of GlaViTU in various remote sensing domains, e.g., land-use and land-cover mapping and the monitoring of vegetation, forests, sea ice and ice sheets.

-In conclusion, our study represents an advancement in the efforts towards fully-automated global-scale glacier mapping, offering improved accuracy and efficiency, and paving the way for regularly updated global glacier inventories.
+In conclusion, our study represents an advancement in the efforts towards fully-automated global-scale glacier mapping, offering improved accuracy and efficiency, and enabling the generation of regularly updated global glacier inventories and long-term glacier area change analysis.
+These advances are key to improving the quality of downstream analyses, including, e.g., measurements and modelling of ice surface velocity, mass balance and glacier evolution.
 Challenges, however, remain, and further model and algorithm refinements are needed.
-We encourage the community to actively use our open-source code and benchmark dataset for future model development to help overcome these challenges.
+We encourage the community to actively use our open-source code and benchmark datasets for future model development to help overcome these challenges.
 With the approaches and findings from this research, we are ready to launch a comprehensive, AI-based global glacier mapping initiative that will track glacier changes from the past thirty years and well into the future.

 { \fontsize{9}{10}\selectfont \titleformat*{\section}{ \bfseries} \titleformat*{\paragraph}{\fontsize{9}{12}\bfseries}